Club Marcella performer says she was fired for remarks at Walton fundraiser

 Deux said she doesn’t regret her statements.

-“I’m in my thirties and I’ve not been scared to use my voice,” she said.
+“I’m in my 30s and I’ve not been scared to use my voice,” she said.
 “I just would encourage people to politically discourse.
 That’s sort of what America was founded on.”